Built Robotics: Markets

 The technology developed by Built has been deployed on job sites in multiple US states, which do not require regulatory approval for autonomous equipment used on non-public roads.
 In March 2020, the company announced that it would be expanding internationally with the onboarding of its first Australian client, MPC Kinetic.
 Notable customers and business partners include Black & Veatch, MPC Kinetic, Mortenson, and Sunstate.

 Labor Relations

 In March 2020, the International Union of Operating Engineers announced a formal partnership with Built Robotics through which the union will train its members to use the Built Robotics automation platform, citing a steady growth rate in jobs for heavy equipment operators coupled with an industry-wide shortage of workers.

+In 2023, Built renewed their partnership with the IUOE, extending their strategic partnership through 2026.
+James Callahan, general president of the IUOE, stated, Our partnership with Built has and continues to receive very positive feedback, and we are excited to renew this agreement to provide our over 400,000 members with the advanced training that keeps them at the forefront of the industry".

+Roin Technologies

+In 2023, Built robotics acquired Roin Technologies, a company claiming to be the makers of the first automated concrete power trowel.
+Roin Technology focused on automating tasks within the concrete industry.
+Jim Delaney, Founder and CEO of Roin Technologies, joined the company.
+In the company's announcement, it was stated that the technologies underlying Roin's automated power trowel and shotcrete robot would be integrated into Built's software and hardware systems.